-For potential schemes identified in Figure W12 and Table W5, some will be delivered by third parties such as developers or the District Council.
-Where potential schemes are promoted by Warwickshire County Council, next steps will include analysing relevant data, carrying out walking audits and commissioning surveys, feasibility studies and/or concept designs.
+For potential schemes, that are not considered as 3rd party responsibility, next steps will include analysing relevant Safe and Active Travel Programme school site audits, carrying out walking audits and commissioning surveys and feasibility studies or concept designs.
 Walking audits will be based on the core design principles (Coherence, Directness, Safety, Comfort and Attractiveness) and use latest guidance and toolkits such as the 'Healthy Streets Design Check'.
-Active Travel Zones will be integrated with wider town centre and regeneration projects including the Transforming Leamington initiative.